erikhenrique/mood-recorder/README.md

 [06/04 - Wednesday] Focus on technical debts

 Special thanks to:
-[06/04 - Wednesday] silva: it was very funny our last pair!
+[06/04 - Wednesday] John: it was very funny our last pair!
 ```